About Computer Science & Engineering

 The course aims to teach students how to design, analyze and implement parallel algorithms.
 The emphasis is on teaching fundamental principles and design techniques that easily transfer over to parallel programming.
 These techniques include divide and conquer, contraction, the greedy method, and so on.
 Prerequisites: CSE 240, CSE 247, and Math 310.

 This course introduces techniques for the mathematical analysis of algorithms, including randomized algorithms and non-worst-case analyses such as amortized and competitive analysis.
-It also introduces the standard paradigms of divide-and-conquer, greedy, and dynamic programming algorithms, as well as reductions, and it provides an introduction to the study of intractability and techniques to determine when good algorithms cannot be designed.
-Prerequisites: CSE 240 (or Math 310) and CSE 247.
+It also introduces the standard paradigms of divide-and-conquer, greedy, and dynamic programming algorithms, as well as reductions, and it provides an introduction to the study of intractability and techniques to determine when good algorithms cannot be designed. *CSE 3407 has mandatory evening exams; the specific days and times will be listed under assessments on the course section once confirmed.

 This course is the recitation component of CSE 347.
 Registration and attendance for 347R is mandatory for students enrolled in 347.